noura2tarek/Counter_App/README.md

 theme folder in lib: contains theme bloc.
 observers folder in lib: contains my_bloc_observer class to observe all state changes in the application.
 **
-I build the body using bloc consumer which listens to the counter value if reaches 5 or -5 and then a message is shown and rebuild the text widget in body according to the state using builder parameter.
+I build the body of the counter view using bloc consumer which listens to the counter value if reaches 5 or -5 and then a message is shown and rebuild the text widget in body according to the state using builder parameter.
 **